strmprivacy/api-definitions/README.md

-# Stream Machine API definitions
+# STRM Privacy API definitions

-All `proto` file definitions for the Stream Machine APIs.
+All `proto` file definitions for the STRM Privacy APIs.

 ## gRPC Guidelines